Fort William, Skye & Oban 8 Days Croit Anna Hotel

 Day 8 - Return Travel

 Situated on the shores of Loche Linnhe, just three miles from the centre of Fort William, with spectacular views across the loch from all of the public rooms and most of the bedrooms, the Croit Anna hotel offers a comfortable and friendly base in which to relax during a coach holiday to Fort William.
 The Croit Anna Hotel has 92 bedrooms with central heating and/or individual electric heating, bath or shower and WC.
 All rooms have tea/coffee making facilities, hair dryer, internal telephone, TV with radio channels and free WiFi.
 There is a panoramic lounge, spacious bars, terrace and entertainment most evenings.
-No lift but ground floor rooms available on request.
-Singles all on 1st & 2nd floors.
+No lift but some ground floor rooms.
+All single rooms situated on 1st & 2nd floors.
 Extensive car parking.